IBM/EEL-agentic-ai-bootcamp/docs/labs/lab2.md

     ![28](../imagesLab7/chat-start.png)

-3.The assistant will greet you and prompt you to enter your query.
+- The assistant will greet you and prompt you to enter your query.

    ![29](../imagesLab7/Assistant-AskQuery.png)

-4. Type your investment query, for example:
+- Type your investment query, for example:
     ```
     I would like to invest 100000 for 4 years.
 Could you please suggest something.
     ```
     ![30](../imagesLab7/EntryQuery.png)

-5. The assistant will generate a personalized response using GenAI based on your input.
+- The assistant will generate a personalized response using GenAI based on your input.

    ![31](../imagesLab7/Assistant%20provide%20response.png)

-6. You can also ask about specific sectors, such as real estate:
+- You can also ask about specific sectors, such as real estate:

    ![32](../imagesLab7/entery%20query2.png)

-7. The assistant will respond with relevant insights based on your query.
+- The assistant will respond with relevant insights based on your query.

    ![32](../imagesLab7/response%20realEstate%20query.png)

-8. Try asking about other sectors, like infrastructure:
+- Try asking about other sectors, like infrastructure:

    ![32](../imagesLab7/response%20infraQuery.png)

-9. Again, the assistant will provide an appropriate response using GenAI.
+- Again, the assistant will provide an appropriate response using GenAI.

    ![32](../imagesLab7/response%20infraQuery.png)

-10. The assistant will then ask if you'd like to register.
+- The assistant will then ask if you'd like to register.
 Click **Yes** to proceed.
 A registration form will appear—fill in your details and click  **Apply**.

     ![33](../imagesLab7/AskforRegistration.png)